ml895/HRS-Bot-Geo/HRSBotGeoReportDraft3.md

 |[15](#experiment-15)|3|4.5|Yes|27 NTU (at 1 hr)| With inserted, flat surfaced sedimentation tank bottom to observe floc buildup|
 |[16](#experiment-16)|3|4.5|Yes|22 NTU|With conical sedimentation tank bottom, flocs are still building up|

-**Table 1: Summary of HRS Summer 2018 experiment results**

 The HRS Summer 2018 experiments confirm that an upflow velocity of 3 mm/s and a coagulant dosage of 4.5 mg/L are optimal parameters for high rate sedimentation; they also confirm that a flat and conical bottom cause floc buildup.
 These parameters are used in the current High Rate Sedimentation Team methods.

-[EM: Captions for tables go above the table.]

 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ConicalBottom.jpg)

 ![Conical Insert 1](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/conicalbottom2.png)

-  **Figure 1: Conical filter insert by HRS Summer 2018.**
+**Figure 1: Conical filter insert by HRS Summer 2018. **

 A previous Fluoride team proposed another change in the bottom geometry in which the bottom of the tube was cut at an angle and the bottom was closed except for a small part at the longest part of the tube for the inflow.
 The tube was essentially "squished" at the bottom such that the cross sectional areas are more rectangular than circular.
 This prevents flocs from locking together in a ring and causing buildup at the bottom.
 The stream of water broke up the buildup and allowed flocs to recirculate in the tube settler.

-[EM: Make sure to credit the correct fluoride team; imagine someone outside of AguaClara needs to find that research report in which you're referring to.]

 ![Sliced tube bottom geometry](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/TriSedTank.jpeg)

-  **Figure 2: Sliced tube bottom geometry by previous Fluoride team.**
+**Figure 2: Sliced tube bottom geometry by previous Fluoride team.
+Click [this link](https://www.youtube.com/watch?v=EajLuP6eX9w&feature=youtu.be) for a video of the sedimentation tank.**

 ## Methods
 The main focus of the High Rate Sedimentation Bottom Geometry team was floc blanket stability through the modification of shape input of water into the tube settler.
 Hence, the independent variable of the experiments conducted by the team was the shape of the bottom and the dependent variable was the floc blanket performance and stability.
-Hence, critical controlled variables were the flow rate, shear, coagulant dose and influent turbidity.
+Hence, critical controlled variables were the flow rate, coagulant dose and influent turbidity.

 The flow rate through the system was calculated in accordance to the desired up-flow velocity of 3mm/s, as determined by the work conducted by the HRS Summer 2018 team.
 As the tube settler had an inner diameter of 1 inch, using the formula dV/dt=pi*r^2*dh/dt, the flow rate of 90ml/min was set.
-The shear utilized was standardized with that of the HRS Summer 2018 team, and the majority of the AguaClara team, by utilizing the same flocculator as they were previously using.
-The coagulant dose of 7mg/L was chosen by the HRS Bottom Geometry team to ensure coagulant is not a limiting factor in the system.
+The coagulant dose of 4.2mg/L was chosen by the HRS Bottom Geometry team to ensure coagulant is not a limiting factor in the system.
 Finally, the influent turbidity chosen was 100 NTU which is the standardized influent turbidity for the AguaClara HRS teams.

-[EM: Make sure to state all the numerical values of the givens, not just mention them.]

 The data utilized to compare and analyze the performance of the filter insert was the effluent turbidity as it provided comparable values to determine the floc blanket performance and stability.
 The minimum effluent NTU would directly correlate with the performance, with lower values meaning better performance.
-Additionally, the time taken before the effluent NTU begins to increase after reaching peak performance would determine the floc stability.
-This would be a comparable measure for floc blanket stability as the longer it would take for the effluent to start increasing, the more stable the blanket is.
+Additionally, the floc blanket stability would be determined by the time it takes for the effluent turbidity to start increasing after reaching the maximum removal, as the longer the time it takes for the turbidity to increase, the more stable the blanket would be.

-[EM: The sentence starting with "the time taken before..." is confusing.
-Consider revising.
-Determine if it is necessary if the last sentence says the same thing.]

 ### Experimental Apparatus

   ![HRS Bottom Geometry Apparatus](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ExperimentalApparatus.PNG)

 **Figure 3: High Rate Sedimentation Fall 2018 Apparatus**

 As shown in the Figure above, the overall experimental setup consists of a flocculator, clay and coagulant reservoirs, tube settler, and four distinct pumps.
 The first pump controls the water flow throughout the system with the flow rate set manually.
 The second pump is controlled by ProCoDa with the use of PID Control to dose clay into the system to create 100 NTU influent water.
 The third pump is used to control the coagulant dose and this too is set manually.
 The final pump is used to pump effluent out of the floc weir prevent the buildup of too many flocs.
-An additional pump is available, but not in use, to isolate the flow rate into the sedimentation tank.

-[EM: Explain the last sentence.]

 ### Procedure
-Steps on how the HRS Bottom Geometry experimental apparatus was used are detailed below.
+The procedure of setting up the HRS Bottom Geometry experimental apparatus is detailed below.

-[EM: "Used" isn't the right word for this context.
-More like "set-up," or "instructions for use."]

 1. Use Python coagulant dosing calculation to determine the required coagulant pump speed for the desired coagulant dosage.
 2. Check all valves and connections to make sure desired pathways are clear and undesired pathways are blocked.